munal92/QR-Menu-BE/README.md

 # QR-Menu-BE

-QR menu is a website which helps the restaurants to create their menu online.
-Website creates a unique QR code which direct to customer to restaurant menu.
+QR menu is a website that helps restaurants to create their menu online.
+The website creates a unique QR code that directs customers to the restaurant menu.